psi-im/psi/Readme-dev-cmake-en.txt

     whit "*TYPE*" type and "*PLUGIN*" name.
 The structure of these files are mostly the same

-./win32/win32_definitions.cmake - provides the next features:
-    determines PSI_SDK and GSTREAMER_SDK pathes
-    determines the MinGW or MSVC compilation flags contains the main definitions for OS Windows

 ./win32/psi_win.rc.in - template-file to generate psi_win.rc file

 /***